 Fibre is often overlooked when it comes to fat loss, but soluble fibre has repeatedly been shown to be beneficial to those looking to tone up.
 Soluble fibre is key to a healthy gut biome and promotes fat loss by acting as an appetite suppressant.
 Not just that, but a recent clinical study in the US showed that increasing your fibre intake can have as positive an effect on fat loss as any other more complex dietary change.

-To ensure you are getting enough in your diet, aim to eat 30g of fibre per day.
+To ensure you are getting enough in your diet, men should aim to eat 30g of fibre per day.
 Good sources of fibre include wholegrain bread and rice, fruit, nuts and vegetables.

 8. Cut Down on Refined Carbs

 Refined carbs are foods that have been heavily processed.
 During the processing, much of the fibre and nutrients is removed and we’re left with “empty carbs”.
 Foods high in refined carbs include sugary foods, fast food, white bread, soft drinks…we think you get the picture.

 The thing with refined carbs, however, is that the body uses them much quicker than unrefined carbs.
 As a result, refined carbs create a short burst of energy rather than a slow-release like other foods.
 Because of this, they’re less filling and you’ll be hungrier quicker, leading to overeating and weight gain.
 If you’re trying to lose fat, avoid processed foods and opt for more filling whole foods.

 9. Drink Coffee